 In most cases, buyers don’t pay for agents (the seller pays for their commission).
 Because they are free and because buying a house is extremely difficult, most buyers will use an agent.
 I even wrote a very long book on the basics of buying houses!
 If a seller limits the buyer pool to only buyers who are not using agents, they are eliminating most of the market!
 The fewer buyers there are, the less your house will sell for.
 Jarred argues that most buyers won’t use agents if they do not have too, and buyers really are paying for agents because house prices increase to pay for the real estate agent commissions.
 I agree that for-sale-by-owner houses sell for much less than houses listed with an agent, but most buyers will not want to handle the buying process themselves.
 Jarred argues that buyers can use an attorney to write up the contract and help them with the process.
 However, the buyer must pay the attorney directly out of pocket and may not be getting as good of service from an attorney when agents are typically used for that service.

 It is true that real estate agents push up the selling price, which is good for the seller!
-Why would a seller want use a website when they know they will get less money for their house, reduce the buyer pool greatly, have to handle all of the marketing themselves, unless they do it online, with different marketing systems as online advertising and PPC systems, they also need to hire an attorney to review or create documents, handle showings themselves, and price the house themselves?
+Why would a seller want use a website when they know they will get less money for their house, reduce the buyer pool greatly, have to handle all of the marketing themselves, hire an attorney to review or create documents, handle showings themselves, and price the house themselves?
 In the end, I think they will net less money than if they used an agent.

 Why is pricing a property correctly so important?